Jall3n/All-Stocks-Analysis/README.md

 # All-Stocks-Analysis
 VBA Challenge Module 2
 ## Overview of Project
+Steve is a recent finance graduate that received his first job from his parents who are passionate about green energy and want to invest in it.
+After reviewing his parent's initial investment, in DAQO New Energy Corporation, Steve wants to diversivy his parents stock portfolio.
+So, Steve asked for our assistance to analyze the stock data using Visual Basic for Applications (VBA) in Excel

-The purpose of the analysis assignment is to refactor VBA code to help Steve review data of the stock market for 2017 and 2018 more efficently.
+Overall, the purpose of the analysis assignment is to refactor VBA code to help Steve review data of the the green energy stock market for 2017 and 2018 more efficently.
 ## Results

 ## Summary